timhartung/T1T2/README.md

 ## 4 Results

-The script will print the T1T2 values for selected to the terminal.
+The script will print the T1T2 values for selected ROIs to the terminal.
 It also creates a log file (T1T2_log.txt) in the subject folder, which includes the T1T2 ratio median and interquartile range for each ROI.

+The results are to be treated with caution for the following reasons:

+- There are currently no normative values from healthy population samples.
+- This version of the script does not contain lesion masking.
+If your participants have localized brain lesions, the values are biased as a result.
+- There are no automated quality checks for segmentation.
+Please check the ROI masks that are stored in the subdirectory "masks" in each subject folder.
+If the segmentation is incorrect, the T1T2 values are likely to also be incorrect.

+## 5 Alternative Strategies

+This script is meant to be fast and easy to use.
+In research settings more elaborate methods may be chosen.
+We currently suggest considering the following alternatives:

+- [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) recon-all for more fine-grained and precise segmentation.
+- For clinical samples: Automatic lesion segmentation, e.g. using [LST](https://www.statistical-modelling.de/lst.html)